AdobeDocs/genstudio.en/help/user-guide/guidelines/personas.md

 [!DNL Personas] provide an authentic portrayal of your customer segments, encompassing their information, interests, pain points, preferences, and behavioral traits.

-GenStudio leverages the power of Guidelines—[[!DNL Brands], [!DNL Products], and [!DNL Personas]](overview.md)—and Adobe's generative AI technology to curate personalized marketing content for your target customers.​
+GenStudio leverages the power of guidelines—[[!DNL Brands], [!DNL Products], and [!DNL Personas]](overview.md)—and Adobe's generative AI technology to curate personalized marketing content for your target customers.​

 ![[!DNL Personas] guidelines in GenStudio](/help/assets/personas-guidelines.png){width="650" zoomable="yes"}